Sign for Capital Area Greenway with winding paved trail in background fading into trees

 Equity and Park Access

-The Community Vulnerability Index used in the N&CC Program can be applied in many different planning scenarios, to equitably prioritize funding across different geographic areas throughout the City of Raleigh.
-Prioritizing investments in these high-priority neighborhoods helps ensure that Raleigh’s Parks, Recreation, and Cultural Resources sites, facilities, and programs are accessible to the people who will benefit most from these public resources.
+The Wake County Community Vulnerability Index was used to equitably prioritize funding of project locations included in the N&CC Program.
+Prioritizing investments helps ensure that Raleigh’s Parks, Recreation, and Cultural Resources sites, facilities, and programs are accessible to the people who will benefit most from these public resources.

-In addition to the equity and level of service criteria linked above, the following criteria are also used to determine N&CC project locations:
+In addition to equity and level of service criteria, the following criteria were also used to determine N&CC project locations:

 • Improvement of access in neighborhoods which are more than ½-mile from the nearest greenway access point;